Refused life insurance?

 One exception is if the cause of death is suicide.
 Here there is an exclusion period of 12-24 months from the start of the policy, (known as the suicide clause).

-In this instance, initially, you should contact the life insurance provider and follow their official disputes/complaints process.
+In this instance, if you believe that the decision to decline the claim was wrongfully made, you should contact the life insurance provider and follow their official disputes/complaints process.

 If this doesn’t result in the outcome you were hoping for, you can contact the Financial Ombudsman Service, who will review your case and come to a final decision.